 Inhaling the aroma of peppermint oil has been proven to rapidly regress tuberculosis inflammation.
 Researchers suggest that it may also help prevent recurrences and exacerbation of the disease.

-When selecting peppermint for your own use, look for fresh leaves that are green and do not have any dark spots or yellowing.
+When selecting peppermint for pain relief, look for fresh leaves that are green and do not have any dark spots or yellowing.
 Using fresh leaves to make tea will render a more flavorful beverage, as opposed to using dry leaves.
-Find out how to make peppermint tea here.
+Learn how to make peppermint tea.